ihmeuw/vivarium_research/docs/source/models/cause.rst

    #.
 Change remission example to diarrheal disease
    #.
 Describe the relationship that duration and transition rates can play
       when there are multiple ways out of a state (LTBI)
    #.
-Note restrictions are in every model
+Figure out how to deal with restrictions section

 Once a cause model structure is specified, data is needed to inform its states and transitions.
 For our purposes, cause models generally have the following